-In the resource group blade, create a new virtual network by selecting Add, then entering virtual network into the Everything search field.
-When you select the Virtual Network list item, a blade will open where you can start building your virtual network.
+In the resource group blade, create a new virtual network by selecting +Add, entering virtual network into the Search Everything field and pressing Enter.

+Select the Virtual Network list item; a blade will open where you can start building your virtual network.